 Speier, introducing a bill in November to impose a new system for handling military sexual assaults, further declared that “for too long, the military’s response to rape victims has been, ‘Take an aspirin and go to bed.’ ”

 The sound bite was vivid, but it referred to a comment allegedly made in 1985 to Navy enlisted woman Terri Odam.
 Since Odam’s long-ago experience, part of the military’s increasingly aggressive response involves training specialized personnel.
-More than 10,000 trained “victims’ advocates” now serve in the Army, Navy, Marine Corps and Air Force.
+More than 10,000 trained “victims’ advocates” now serve in the Army, Navy, Space Force, Marine Corps and Air Force.
 In addition, more than 500 sexual assault response coordinators serve military installations and units.
 This proliferation of trained personnel can help change the military culture, like a swelling of antibodies, but transformation can take awhile.

 A victims’ advocate, for instance, was summoned in March 2007 at Camp Lejeune, N.C., when Marine Lance Cpl.
 Maria Lauterbach said Cpl.
 Cesar Laurean had raped her.
 An advocate then accompanied Lauterbach to meetings with Navy investigators and counselors and conversed with her daily.